 Be sure to follow product labels appropriately during application.
 Lastly, if you notice weeds and you aren’t sure which type of weed it is, check out our Identifying Common Lawn Weeds blog.

 Note: St. Augustine and centipede lawns are sensitive to active ingredients like 2,4-D, MSMA or Mecroprop.
-Apply an Atrazine-based weed control product like Hi-Yield Atrazine or Spectracide Weed Stop For St. Augustine and Centipede to control weeds.
-Both Atrazine products serve as pre- and post-emergent herbicides and are the best spring lawn treatments for both grass types.
+Apply an Atrazine-based weed control product like Hi-Yield Atrazine to control weeds.
+Hi-Yield Atrazine serves as pre- and post-emergent herbicide and is the best spring lawn treatments for both grass types.

 Hi-Yield Atrazine Weed Killer$16.95 – $19.95

 Pictured above from left to right: Crabgrass, goosegrass, clover, dollarweed, knotweed, spurge, lespedeza and doveweed.

 5. Watch Out for Insects That May Begin Coming Out